potatomaster96/resaliency/README.md

 ## Aesthetic Driven Saliency Retargeting and Color Enhancement Network

-Some brief description about the project.
-Implemented in Tensorflow.
+<pre>Some brief description about the project.
+Implemented in Tensorflow.</pre>

-<pre></pre>
 ### This repo contains the following files
 | Files                                     | Description |
 | ------                                    | ------                                             |